-3.8.1 Existing boundary vegetation and the trees either side of the Network Rail railway line will be retained and protected.
-This is with the exception of two small areas of low value trees (G9 and G13 in Appendix 2A) which encroach into the construction laydown area and may therefore need to be removed.

-- 3.8.2 An Arboricultural Survey Report and Tree Constraints Plan have been undertaken to identify the nature and level constraints proposed by existing trees on the Site and inform the design of the Proposed Development to ensure potential impacts on significant trees are fully considered. - 3.8.3 It concludes that trees flanking the railway line in the southwest of the Site form a spatial constraint to any potential development works.
+- 3.8.1 Existing boundary vegetation will be retained and protected with the exception of approximately 17 m of hedgerow which will need to be removed at the location of the proposed new access to the Site on Eastfield Road.
+The trees either side of the Network Rail railway line will be retained and protected with the exception of a small area of low value trees (G14) which encroach into the Proposed Development area and may therefore need to be removed. - 3.8.2 An Arboricultural Survey Report and Tree Constraints Plan have been undertaken to identify the nature and level constraints posed by existing trees on the Site and inform the design of the Proposed Development to ensure potential impacts on significant trees are fully considered. - 3.8.3 It concludes that trees flanking the railway line in the northeast of the Site form a spatial constraint to any potential development works.
 A key consideration for any development activity will be the protection of the surrounding trees.
 The default position is that all Root Protection Areas (RPA) and canopies of retained trees would be fenced off as exclusion zones with no access.
-Where this is not feasible limited access may be acceptable using fit for purpose ground protection or other protective measures in accordance with BS5837.
+Where this is not feasible, limited access may be acceptable using fit for purpose ground protection or other protective measures in accordance with BS5837.
 Outside of the canopy and RPA, development works are not likely to be significantly constrained by trees, however it is important not to significantly impact on ground water levels in proximity to trees and where this could be a potential impact specific arboricultural advice must be obtained.
-It is anticipated that as the detailed design progresses, an Aboriculturalist would be engaged to inform this process. - 3.8.4 There is limited space within the Site for landscaping and biodiversity habitat creation, but opportunities to provide landscape planting within the Site will be considered at the detailed design stage. - 3.8.5 A Biodiversity Net Gain (BNG) assessment has been undertaken and a BNG Strategy accompanies this planning application.
-This identifies options for off-site biodiversity enhancements to achieve 10% Biodiversity Net Gain for the Proposed Development, the details of which will be secured by planning condition(s).
+It is anticipated that as the detailed design progresses, an Aboriculturalist would be engaged to inform this process. - 3.8.4 Existing landscape planting is in place along Eastfield Road, providing a buffer between the Humber Refinery and Eastfield Road.
+There is very limited space within the Site for landscaping and biodiversity habitat creation but opportunities to provide landscape planting within the Site will be considered at the detailed design stage. - 3.8.5 A Biodiversity Net Gain (BNG) assessment has been undertaken and a BNG Strategy accompanies this planning application.
+This identifies options for off-site biodiversity enhancements to achieve 10% BNG for the Proposed Development, the details of which will be secured by planning condition(s).

-3.9 Security
+3.9 Security Fencing and CCTV